serokell/blog-posts/TON Contest/article.md

 ### TVM Haskell eDSL

-We also decided to implement a multisignature wallet, but we thought that writing another Func contract would be not that interesting, so we added a twist: our own assembler language for TVM.
+We also decided to implement a multisignature wallet, but we thought that writing another FunC contract would be not that interesting, so we added a twist: our own assembler language for TVM.
 Just as Fift Assembler, our new language was embedded into another language but we chose Haskell as the host.
 This gave us access to all the power of Haskell’s